Acto3D/Acto3D_py/README.md

 Python package for transferring napari image layer (ndarray data) to Acto3D, a MacOS app.

+The Acto3D_py package facilitates the transfer of image data (**numpy.ndarray data**) to Acto3D.
+This package enables integration between Python-based image processing workflows and Acto3D's advanced 3D visualization capabilities.
+However, it's important to note that the current set of functionalities available through this method is limited.
+Additionally, while input from a remote PC is supported, users should be aware that the communication speed may be much slower than local working.

+## Requirements
+Before using Acto3D_py, ensure that you have Acto3D version 1.7.0 or higher installed on your MacOS system.
+This is essential for compatibility with the package's features.

+While Acto3D is a MacOS application, it's worth noting that when used remotely, the package itself is not bound by the operating system of the client.
+This means that regardless of the client's operating system, as long as there is network accessibility, users can interact with Acto3D on a MacOS remotely, enabling cross-platform compatibility for remote operations.

 # Installation Instructions for Acto3D_py
 You can install Acto3D_py directly from the GitHub repository using pip with the following command: